 Firstly nursing was a calling like my current job and I think it is the basis on which I continue supporting those who cannot help themselves.
-Nursing instilled in me leadership skills, compassion and to be fearless without being harmful and this was important as it led me to even bigger and greater things.
+Nursing instilled in my leadership skills, compassion and to be fearless without being harmful and this was important as it led me to even bigger and greater things.

 As the CEO of Stop Hunger Now, what are some of the challenges you have encountered especially as regards relations with the male gender?

-I think the biggest challenge is when they realise that the CEO is in fact a woman and that this woman works with unquestionable professional and business ethics.
+I think the biggest challenge is when they realise that the CEO is, in fact, a woman and that this woman works with unquestionable professional and business ethics.
 Further, the word NO does not exist in my world and I am totally committed to ending hunger.
 By linking it to their business needs, they are unable to oppose this but I know that many don’t like being told what to do and how to do it by a woman.

 What do you think can be done to curb actions that bring about marginalization along gender lines?

-Firstly encourage girls to be self-reliant and treat them to look after themselves and not be stereo-typed into thinking she cannot do anything without a male to lead her or by her side.
+Firstly encourage girls to be self-reliant and treat them to look after themselves and not be stereotyped into thinking she cannot do anything without a male to lead her or by her side.
 Build their confidence and train them to be self-sufficient whilst helping others.
-Women tend to grow up believing only Men can do it!!
+Women tend to grow up believing that only Men can do it!!
 I am proof that this is not true.
 Stay true to yourself and do good…it comes back three-fold.

 My little granddaughter is just 20 months old and lives with me so she takes up every spare moment of my time.
 I love being with her and playing with her and she just brings me immense joy.
 I also enjoy fast cars and always have so driving around in my ultra-fast E Class Mercedes is good fun and allows me to unwind.
-I also enjoy swimming and reading romance novels….yes romance novels.
+I also enjoy swimming and reading romance novels….yes, romance novels.